Honda recalls to squeeze profit, cloud guidance as cheap fuel poses new threat

-TOKYO, Jan 30 (Reuters) - As Japan’s Honda Motor Co pays hundreds of millions of dollars to replace potentially deadly air bags, hitting earnings, a new headache lies around the bend - cheaper U.S. petrol could lure buyers away from its fuel-efficient cars.
+TOKYO (Reuters) - As Japan’s Honda Motor Co (7267.T) pays hundreds of millions of dollars to replace potentially deadly air bags, hitting earnings, a new headache lies around the bend - cheaper U.S. petrol could lure buyers away from its fuel-efficient cars.

 Still, Honda, like other affected automakers, expects to get those costs back eventually if investigations find Takata at fault.
 And many analysts say reputational damage seems minimal, including in the United States, Honda’s most important market.